Construction Management MSc

 60 credit points

-- You will be required to define a research project, in agreement with your supervisor, examining the connections between theory and principle, business or industrial practice, and research in the context of your chosen course.
+• You will define a research project in agreement with your supervisor, exploring connections between theories, business/industrial practice, and research in their chosen course.

 Or: